wallacegibbon/esp32-screen-demo/README.md

 ### Notice

-The cmake tools in VSCode will create the `build` directory automatically, which is not compatible with the ESP32-way.
+The first time you open the project, the CMake extension of VSCode will create the `build` directory based on CMakeLists.txt automatically, which is not what ESP32 needs.

-You can try remove the `build` directory then `Ctrl-P`, `ESP-IDF: Build your project`, which may fix this problem.
+You can try removing the `build` directory and then `Ctrl-P` > `ESP-IDF: Build your project`, which should fix this problem.